 Some standard treatment options include:

-- Medications to boost platelet production or prevent their destruction
+- Medications to boost platelet production or prevent their destruction.

-- Platelet transfusions, especially in cases of severe bleeding
+- Platelet transfusions, especially in cases of severe bleeding or very low platelet counts.

-- Avoidance of certain medications that affect platelets, like aspirin
+- Avoidance of certain medications that affect platelets, like aspirin or NSAIDs, unless medically necessary.

 Takeaway